finarly/Notes/Complete/dbt/materializations.md

 - They introduce a level of code complexity (i.e. how easy it is for someone to understand your code)
 - Prioritising correctness can negate performance gains from incrementality.

-*Think of incremental models as an upgrate, not a starting point.
+*Think of incremental models as an upgrade, not a starting point.
 Start with views, then tables, then if it takes too long to build, use incremental models.*

 #### Tips
-Keep the inputs and transformations of your incremental models as singlar, simple, and immutable as posible.
+Keep the inputs and transformations of your incremental models as singular, simple, and immutable as possible.
 - Slowly changing dimensions, like a product_name that the company reglarly rebards?
 Join from a dim table in a downstream model rather than have to go back and reprocess.
 - Window functions for quality of life counters?
 Fix it in post - i.e. a separate downstream model as well